awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

-# Connecting to your Linux instance using SSH<a name="AccessingInstancesLinux"></a>
+# Connect to your Linux instance using SSH<a name="AccessingInstancesLinux"></a>

 After you launch your instance, you can connect to it and use it the way that you'd use a computer sitting in front of you\.

 The following instructions explain how to connect to your instance using an SSH client\.
-If you receive an error while attempting to connect to your instance, see [Troubleshooting connecting to your instance](TroubleshootingInstancesConnecting.md)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.
 For more connection options, see [Connect to your Linux instance](AccessingInstances.md)\.

 ## Prerequisites<a name="ssh-prereqs"></a>